-In the 1990s militant groups from across the border used Bhutan as a sanctuary.
+In the 1990s, militant groups from across the border used Bhutan as a sanctuary.
 They were driven out in a joint action with the India Army in 2003.
-Since then, Bhutanese vehicles have been attacked in Assam/Bodoland.
-Bhutan fears that Indian militant groups might return and has therefore brought infrastructure projects near the border to a halt.
+Since then, Bhutanese vehicles have been attacked in Assam/Bodoland and there have been occasional kidnappings by Indian criminals in Bhutan's southern border regions.

 Traditional civil society in Bhutan was community based and dealt with local matters such as water rights, human security and festivities.
 Modern civil society in the form of NGOs and professional associations is new to Bhutan.
 The constitution states that the "state shall endeavour to create a civil society."
 The Civil Society Organizations Act 2007 distinguishes between public and mutual benefit organizations as well as foreign civil society organizations (CSOs).
 There is no reference to traditional organizations.
-CSOs are few but their numbers have risen from 10 public benefit organizations in 2010 to 33 in 2014 and from one mutual benefit organization to 12 during the same time frame.
+CSOs are few but their numbers have risen from ten public benefit organizations in 2010 to 38 in 2017, one of which was suspended.
+There were 12 MBOs in 2017, one of which was suspended and two which were engaged in a merger.
 CSOs may be consulted by government in their areas of specialization such as women's affairs, youth and environment or because they comprise a professional association.
 However, their impact on policy may have more to do with their sponsorship than their organizational capacity.
 At least two NGOs enjoy royal patronage.
 NGOs have been banned from activities directly relating to politics, and so must pursue any agenda with care.
 There are no trade unions.
-For many areas of policymaking there are no NGOs.
+For many areas of policy-making there are no NGOs.
 Thus, the overall impact of civil society on the policy process is very small and selective.

 Explicit opposition to the Bhutanese government and political regime has come entirely from Lhotshampa exile communities.
-Since the departure of an estimated 100,000 persons from the south of the country in the early 1990s, following antigovernment activities and a democratization movement, a variety of organizations, often based in refugee camps in Nepal, have strongly criticized the Bhutan government.
+Since the departure of an estimated 100,000 persons from the south of the country in the early 1990s, following anti-government activities and a democratization movement, a variety of organizations, often based in refugee camps in Nepal, have strongly criticized the Bhutan government.
+Some international human rights organizations have also been critical of the government on this matter.
 Despite a series of meetings between the Bhutan and Nepal governments, no agreement was reached regarding resettlement of any of these refugees back in Bhutan.
 Rather, Western countries, in particular the United States, have taken in about 90,000 persons from the refugee camps.
 There is no process of reconciliation.